input-output-hk/peras-design/site/reports/tech-report-2.md

 In the estimates below, we define the *non-settlement probability* as the probability that a transaction (or block) is rolled back.
 Note that this does not preclude the possibility that the transaction could be included in a later block because it remained in the memory pool of a node that produced a subsequent block.
 Because there are approximately 1.5 million blocks produced per year, even small probabilities of non-settlement can amount to an appreciable number of discarded blocks.

-## Case 1: blocks without boosted descendants
+## Case 1: Blocks without boosted descendants

 Blocks that are not cemented by a boost to one of their descendant (successor) blocks are most at risk for being rolled back because they are not secured by the extra weight provided by a boost.